All Collections

 Updated over a week ago

-Auto-Charge Payment Method ON
+Auto-Charge ON

 • Registering as a bidder gives the auction manager permission to charge the payment method on file either immediately after each item is won, or cumulatively at the end of the auction.